Seagate/halon/doc/architecture/index.rst

 policy.

-The layered architecture is reflected in two views, one that shows the relationships between the various `abstract structures`_ that we introduce and the other between `subsystems`_.
+The layered architecture is reflected in two views, one that shows the relationships between the various :doc:`abstract structures
+<layered-abstract-structures/index>` that we introduce and the other
+between :doc:`subsystems <subsystems-uses/index>`.
 The former are the objects that are manipulated by the operations of the latter.
 Within each view, we order each view packet to match that of the layer it pertains to.

-.. _abstract structures: layered-abstract-structures/index.html

-.. _subsystems: subsystems-uses/index.html

 Layered abstract structures
 +++++++++++++++++++++++++++